 Earning a high school equivalency credential is an alternative option for adults to demonstrate their high school competency skills.
-The GED/HiSET Preparation Program is offered in an open-entry lab setting at the Wilshire Learning Center as well as in a traditional classroom setting at the Anaheim Campus.
+The GED/HiSET Preparation Program is offered virtually.
+Open-entry Basic Skills Learning Centers offer in-person academic support for students who choose to prepare for GED/HiSET exams at their own pace.
 Lab faculty and staff assist students with preparation in the subject areas of math, science, social studies, reading, and language arts.
-Test-taking skills such as keyboarding and calculator usage are included in the preparation.
 Practice tests are administered to assess readiness for the official exams.
-Assistance in finding and signing up for the official tests is alsopart of the program.
-Through both teaching methods, open-entry GED/HiSET program at Wilshire Center and direct GED/HiSET instruction at the Anaheim Campus, adults are given the opportunity to prepare and demonstrate their high school level proficiency as well as their readiness for higher education or the workplace.
-For a list of courses, see course descriptions: Adult Basic Education (ABED).
+Assistance in finding and signing up for the official tests is also part of the program.
+Adults are given the opportunity to prepare and demonstrate their high school level proficiency as well as their readiness for higher education or the workplace.
+CASAS assessment is given to measure progress in the program.
+For a list of courses, see course descriptions: Adult Basic Education (ABED)